fiinix/fiinix.github.io/_posts/2011/10/2011-10-31-updates-and-a-pumpkin.md

 date: 2011-10-31T20:38:00+00:00
 author: Carlos
 layout: post
-tags: ["Halloween", "Season’s Greetings", Pumpkins]
+tags: ["Halloween", "Season’s Greetings"]
-category: personal
+category: Life
 excerpt: "In which it's that spooky time of the year again."
 ---
 So, yeah.
 In the same spirit as last year I keep insisting on not actually doing the Happy Halloween post until it actually is Halloween.
 But I ranted enough about it [last year](/blog/happy-halloween-for-real) so I won't do it this time.
 Anyway.
 Not a lot of things to update you with this time I'm afraid.
 The missus and me had an (hopefully) awesome Halloween-themed party this Saturday.
 I got drunk enough to think I could stand on my hands.. which I of course can't.
 So I sprained my thumb or something.
 Needless to say, it hurts and I'm a little wiser.. a.k.a I know not to do that again, because well.. my motor skills aren't that great apparently.
 Anything else?